Our Ghost Hunt at the Haunted Bobby Mackey’s will test your nerve and will leave you questioning if this really is a “Portal to Hell”.

-Bobby Mackey's is reported to be one of the most haunted locations in America.
-Do not let the music lull you into a false sense of security.
+Bobby Mackey’s is reported to be one of the most haunted locations in America.

 When the lights go out and you venture downstairs you will soon understand that this location has a dark, sinister past.
-Many paranormal teams and television programs have investigated this Honky Tonk and few have left without the firm belief that the basement holds the gateway to hell!
+Many paranormal teams and television programs have investigated this Honky Tonk and few have left with the firm belief that the basement holds the gateway to hell!

 The harrowing history eludes to the blood of innocence soiling the earth creating an unholy presence that lurks in the shadows.
 The evidence captured, the paranormal occurrences witnessed and experiences of investigators tell a story of the twisted and dark past.A staircase near the well of the old slaughterhouse has been deemed “the stairs that lead to nowhere” by investigators and phantom footsteps are often heard by those who dare to venture into the basement.